BarbaraAngelesOrtiz/NASA-SPACE-APPS-2025-Field-Spectrum/README.md

 ![AWS_LOTL1-1257623640140761-timelapse](https://github.com/user-attachments/assets/010cffaa-a358-469a-85ae-34ff33dd2261)
 <br> *Timelapse December and April 2025, Argentina (Santa Fe and Entre Rios Province 25 km resolution)*

+Furthermore, the figures below show the evolution of drought in a lagoon called Mar Chiquita in Argentina last summer.

 -   **Figure C (normal stage before the event, August 2024)**: The lagoon is at it normal extension, the region shows abundant vegetation and visible bodies of water, along with moderate temperatures (soft colours).

 -   **Figure D (during the event, January 2025)**: At the peak of the drought and heatwave, the Mar Chiquita lagoon exhibits a marked reduction in surface area, extreme temperatures (red/white) and loss of vegetation cover (reduced green) on the fields surrounding it.